stormslowly/meetup2/README.md

 - `bower i`
 - `npm i`

+## NOTE:
-And before installing those package, you need config proxy in system environment, `git`, `npm` and `bower` as well.
+There might be problem during install the package in office networks environment, especially in Mainland China where is under GFW.
+Before installing those package, you need config proxy in system environment, `git`, `npm` and `bower` as well.

 The command to set git proxy: